linwei0763/moshnet-mini/README.md

 # moshnet-mini

-MoshNet is available by contacting Wei Lin via linwei9612@outlook.com.
+MoshNet is only available for academic purposes by contacting Wei Lin via linwei9612@outlook.com.